Eastern Pilbara Craton: Partial convective overturn

 Partial convective overturn is a mechanism by which the geology and structure of the Pilbara Craton can be explained.
 This mechanism involves cold, dense material sinking into hot, less dense material as it rises in dome/pillar-like formations.
 This results in steeply dipping anticline–syncline complex, in which the greenstone at the bottom of the syncline experiences the most deformation.
 As seen in the figure, this process can be described in a simplified version, through 2 stages.
 In stage 1, heat being radiated from the partially melted granite rising is insulated by the cold greenstone cover, and as a result, the greenstone at the bottom of the formation begins to "drip" down, making room for the granitic to rise further.
 In stage 2, the small, sporadic greenstone drips and granitic pillars have consolidated into fewer, larger domes and keels as they continue to rise.
-The end result is a structural geology similar to what we see in Pilbara.
+The result is a structural geology similar to what we see in Pilbara.
 This process is also known as vertical tectonics.